What was your most successful New Year's Resolution?

 Do you believe in making a New Year's resolution?
 Why or Why Not?

-What are your New Year's resolutions for 2012?
+What is your biggest New Year's resolution for 2013?

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|